Duties & Responsibilities

-The Secretary of State is a member of the Ohio Apportionment Board, which meets every 10 years following the decennial census.
-The five-member board redraws boundaries for each of the 99 Ohio House and 33 Ohio Senate districts to reflect population changes.
-Other members of the Apportionment Board are the Governor, the Auditor of State, one individual appointed by the Senate President, one individual appointed by the Speaker of the House, one individual appointed by the Senate Minority Leader, and one individual appointed by the House Minority Leader.
+The Secretary of State is a member of The Ohio Redistricting Commission, which meets every 10 years following the decennial census.
+The seven-member commission redraws boundaries for each of the 99 Ohio House and 33 Ohio Senate districts to reflect population changes.
+Other members of the commission are the Governor, the Auditor of State, one individual appointed by the Senate President, one individual appointed by the Speaker of the House, one individual appointed by the Senate Minority Leader, and one individual appointed by the House Minority Leader.

 The Business Services Division receives and approves articles of incorporation for Ohio business entities and grants licenses to out-of-state corporations seeking to do business in Ohio.
 Limited partnerships and limited liability companies also file with the Secretary of State’s Office.